aramian-wasielak/python-snippets/README.md

 * [Heaps](src/test_heap.py) (TODO)
 * [Math](src/test_math.py)

-Each topic area has a corresponding file organized as a set of unit tests.
+Each topic area is organized as one file with a set of unit tests.